koush/AnyKernel/README.md

 `slot_select=active|inactive` may be added to allow specifying the target slot.
 If omitted the default remains `active`.

+`no_block_display=1` may be added to disable output of the detected final used partition+slot path for zips which choose to include their own custom output instead.

 ## // Command Methods ##
 ```
 ui_print "<text>" [...]